 15. A handheld washer that cleans with steam

 Spraying chemicals around your house isn't the only way to clean.
 Steam is also a powerful tool, and this handheld steamer brings it directly to the messes you have.
 Dirty car?
 Filthy grout?
 Pet messes?
 Mold?
-Pick your attachment (there are nine to choose from), wait for it to heat up, aim, and steam.
+Pick your attachment (there are seven to choose from), wait for it to heat up, aim, and steam.
 It'll dissolve everything from dried-on food spills to grease.
-After the steam melts it, just wipe it with the included microfiber cloth.
-It even cleans windows.
+After the steam melts it, just wipe off to reveal your fresh and clean surface.

 16. This clever dispenser for plastic grocery bags

 In my opinion, reusing the bags you get in the grocery store is the best way to ease your guilt over forgetting to bring your own bags.
 This wall-mounted container organizes that effort into a seamless system.
 Push all the bags in the top, and then pull a bag out of the front when you need one.
 It fits right into your kitchen decor and will take up no space since it mounts to the wall with the included screws or adhesive.

 17. The brushes that attach to your power drill for a good cleaning